 - 2 tablespoons fresh dill chopped

 - 1 tablespoon sugar

-- Whisk together the vinegar, olive oil, and sugar in a small bowl until sugar is fully dissolved.
+- Whisk together the red wine vinegar (3 tablespoons), olive oil (3 tablespoons, and sugar (1 tablespoon) in a the bottom of a large bowl until sugar is fully dissolved.

-- I used a mandoline slicer to cut the veggies very thin- I definitely recommend one to save time and energy, and to make sure the cuts are uniform!
+- Time saving tip: I used a mandoline slicer to cut the veggies very thin- I definitely recommend one to save time and energy, and to make sure the cuts are uniform!

 - I had a regular cucumber in my fridge, so that's what I used.
 You can use an English cucumber if you prefer- they have less water and seeds, so the salad won't get as watery as easily.

 - For a variation, try using fresh mint instead of dill.